wjholden/Advent-of-Code-2023/README.md

 - [`num`](https://crates.io/crates/num)
 - [Zelen](https://crates.io/crates/zelen), a MiniZinc frontend for [Selen](https://github.com/radevgit/selen), a CSP solver.

+Writing this down here for posterity.
+(I know this isn't Rust.)
+Check out [Ghostty](https://ghostty.org) as an alternative terminal emulator for Linux and Mac.

 # References

 - [A Comparison of Ada and Rust, using solutions to the Advent of Code](https://github.com/johnperry-math/AoC2023/blob/master/More_Detailed_Comparison.md)